marcdotson/data-5600/README.md

 - Huntsman Hall 260

 This course introduces supervised learning for business applications.
-Students learn about model building, feature engineering, parameter estimation, hyperparameter tuning, model evaluation, and communication.
+Students learn about the modeling process through project-based coursework, including model building, feature engineering, parameter estimation, hyperparameter tuning, model evaluation, and communication.
 The course is focused on interpretable regression and classification models, including simple, multiple, and logistic regression.
 Prerequisites: DATA 3100 and DATA 3300

-By the end of this course, you will be able to:
+By the end of this course, students will be able to:

 1. Explain the importance of regression and machine learning in business.